 Networking: Connecting with Others

-One of the best ways to learn about yourself and your career interests is to speak with individuals in fields of interest Don’t let the term ‘networking’ intimidate you - talking with others is something you do daily.
+One of the best ways to learn about yourself and your career interests is by speaking with people who work in your fields of interest Don’t let the term ‘networking’ intimidate you - talking with others is something you do every day.

 THE VALUE OF A CONVERSATION

-Depending on where you are in your career exploration and planning will inform the type of conversation you want to have.
-Approaching each conversation with the genuine intention of learning and connecting will make the interaction more impactful for:
+The type of conversation you have will be informed by where you are in your career exploration and planning.
+Approaching each conversation with the genuine intention of learning and connecting makes interactions more effective to:

 WHAT DOES NETWORKING LOOK LIKE?